Ndevu12/IoT-and-AI-Prototyping/README.md

 ## Technologies and Tools

 - Raspberry Pi, Arduino nano 33 BLE, WazDev, and Arduino uno
-- TensorFlow, PyTorch and Pandas
+- TensorFlow, PyTorch, and Pandas
 - Edge Impulse

 ## Acknowledgements

 I'd like to thank the IoT and AI Incubation Tech Hub for this opportunity to enhance my project through their prototyping workshop.

-## Contact

-- Jean Paul Elisa NIYOKWIZERWA
-- [Email] <niyokwizerwajeanpaulelisa.com>